 Q: How will I know if my tubes are healed and unblocked or not?

-A: Whether you have done natural treatments from home, Clear Passage Therapy or had a surgical procedure, the only way to find out if your tubes are still open is to have another hysterosalpingogram or chromotubation test performed.
+A: Whether you have done natural treatments from home, Clear Passage Therapy or had a surgical procedure, the only way to find out if your tubes are open is to have a hysterosalpingogram or chromotubation test performed.
 Hopefully you will already be pregnant with a healthy pregnancy by then and will not have to have further testing!